Paradox-Cat-GmbH/aosp.local-manifests.paradoxcat-infineon-radar/README.md

 ### Step 2: Obtain Infineon Radar Development Kit and build its libraries from source code

-Due to abscence of any license terms, we can not redistribute the Infineon Radar Development Kit.
+Due to absence of any license terms, we can not redistribute the Infineon Radar Development Kit.

 Download is available after account creation here: [Infineon Developer Center](https://softwaretools.infineon.com/tools/com.ifx.tb.tool.ifxradarsdk)